adityai/unity_2d_instructions/001_Initial_Setup.md

    - Rename it to "Predator"
    - Add Rigidbody2D component with gravity scale set to 0
    - Add BoxCollider2D component
-   - Set constraints to freeze rotation on Z-axis

 **Goody Setup**
 1. Create a diamond shape: